git-pull/tao-of-tmux/manuscript/00-foreward.md

 do your magic and get to work!

 [*Configuration*](#config) discusses customization of tmux, via keybindings, status line and behavior.
-You'll even know how to show your CPU usage and memory via the status line.
+You'll even learn how to show your CPU usage and memory via the status line.

 [*Technical Stuff*](#technical-stuff) is intensive, "nice to know"